 In this project, 12 stations will be used to simultaneously detect lightning strikes.
 In real-time, the data shall be uploaded to an online server, analyzed, and information dispatched to end users.
 Highly detailed lightning data for storm cell identification and tracking will be provided.
 Once complete, the system will be able to combine nowcasting and forecasting capabilities and information disseminated to end-users through mobile telephones.

-In addition to lightning data, each station provides real time local weather information and predictions which includes rainfall, wind, temperature, humidity and dew point.
+In addition to lightning data, each station provides real-time local weather information and predictions which includes rainfall, wind, temperature, humidity, and dew point.

-Data from the project will not only be used to reduce damages, but also provide detailed understanding of severe weather dynamics around Lake Victoria region.
+Data from the project will not only be used to reduce damages, but also provide a detailed understanding of severe weather dynamics around the Lake Victoria region.
 The analytical information from lightning detection shall be integrated with other datasets for dissemination to end-users via web portals and mobile applications

 AS3935 on Lightning network